Genetic Counselor Salary Guide By Region & Experience

 Top-Paying Employers of Genetic Counselors

-The list below shows the top-paying industries for genetic counselors, based on data from BLS (May 2019).
+The list below shows the top-paying industries for genetic counselors, based on data from the BLS (May 2024).

 ---|---|---|